 Consider the Black Box phenomena.
-Assessment tools are human performance technology where suppliers have inordinate power over buyers.
+Assessment tools are a human performance technology where suppliers have inordinate power over buyers.
 I’m going to expose in this document how relatively unsophisticated buyers (hiring managers) need to be on guard for unscrupulous vendors of assessments that make claims far beyond the capabilities of their products.
 View Assessment does not pull any punches here, and neither have I.

-From the Article Above – Many assessment products that purport to be designed for hiring and promotion decisions only provide information about the candidate, with no reference to the position for which they are being considered.
+Also from View Assessments – Many assessment products that purport to be designed for hiring and promotion decisions only provide information about the candidate, with no reference to the position for which they are being considered.
 The Prevue Assessments compare candidates against Prevue Benchmarks: a customized job fit profile that describes the characteristics of the ideal candidate for each of the positions in your organization.

 The more time it takes, the more valid an assessment becomes.
-MOst of Virtually all assessments (or compilation of assessments) created for the hiring process require a minimum of 45-60 minutes to complete—the time necessary to cover both cognitive, motivational, and personality factors in detail–tests generally referred to as “Total Person” assessments.
+Virtually all assessments (or compilation of assessments) created for the hiring process require a minimum of 45-60 minutes to complete—the time necessary to cover both cognitive, motivational, and personality factors in detail–tests generally referred to as “Total Person” assessments.
 Is there a way to look at twenty words and discern the meaning of life?
 Maybe, but probably not, or we would all be following the advice so ordained.
-We note this contradicts what the market wants—a test with predictive capabilities generated in little or no time.
+We note this is in direct contradiction to what the market wants—a test with predictive capabilities generated in little or no time.
 The less time it takes, the better.
 No surprise here.
 We can expect to one day see a “handshake” (or no handshake) test.
 And there will be minions of the test publishers that will swear by it.

 Cognitive Ability Trumps all other Testing Criteria.
 It’s pretty obvious why many assessment publishers want to stay away from abilities– it takes too much time to fit their marketing model.
-A simple wordplay exercise (an ipsative test, for example) can provide insight into how a personality characteristic might play out with other people.
+A simple word play exercise (an ipsative test, for example) can provide some insight into how a personality characteristic might play out with other people.
 One examined trait is conscientiousness, the most significant predictor of success with some caveats.
 But what if you want to measure the level of someone’s conscientiousness.
-You will need that person’s level of conscientiousness to predict interactions between people in person and selling situations, as discussed in the next section.
+You will need that person’s level of conscientiousness to predict interactions between people—both in person and selling situations, as discussed in the next section.

 Salesperson Selling Attributes Demand a “Normed” Benchmark.
 Senior management has noted the sizable content developed for predicting salesperson success, attributes, and selling behavior.
-We are providing this insight as both a hiring tool on the front end and ongoing coaching to the level of sales problem diagnostics.
+We are providing this insight as both a hiring tool on the front end and for ongoing coaching to the level of sales problem diagnostics.
 You cannot create this kind of content without a measurable distinction between individuals that the normative measurement like Prevue provides.

 Lack of Online Information about the Use of Ipsative Tests in Hiring & Recruiting.
 You’ll discover little about the use of its ipsative test in hiring and recruiting, and what you do find will generally be negative.
 That is not to say that some of the test publishers do not dance around the issue, and offer up the kind of repetition that seems to suggest a wide application of the products—but virtually nothing specific about recruiting and training.
 Some publishers have rejected the trend and do make clear and unambiguous statements regarding the use of their tests, as noted here.